zhengqigao/PRML-Solution-Manual/README.md

 Because too many people have asked me for the remaining solutions, I will now upload an updated version online.
 Moreover, I have emailed Mr. Bishop, and there was actually an official solution manual published by Springer.
 [You can find it here](https://www.springer.com/gb/book/9780387310732).

 Finally, there is a question confused me for a long time.
 Is is legal for me to write a solution manual and upload it online publicly?
-PRML is not writte by me and there is actually an offical solution manual:-)
+PRML is not writte by me and there is actually an offical solution manual:-) Can anyone fammiliar with laws give me an answer?

-Can anyone fammiliar with laws give me an answer?
-If it is illegal, I will withdraw the solution immediately.
+I want to address several issues here: (1) Currently I still do not get the permission of Mr. Bishop to upload this solution manual online.
+Therefore, maybe I will withdraw this solution maunal someday if it is illegal.
+(2) This solution manual is only meant to be used as personal study reference, **please donnot take it for other purposes, e.g., upload to other websites**.

 ### Update List